 By the sixteen century, it had reached European kitchens.
 The French seem to have held it in higher esteem than other nations; they, too, called it “little dragon” or estragon, since the roots grow in a serpentine fashion.

 Tarragon is a delightful herb, having a distinctive aroma, with just a touch of licorice flavor.
 For this reason, it cannot be used as experimentally as most herbs and it should be used lightly in a fines herbs mixture. “

 - 1 tsp orange zest (from 1/2 orange)

 - 1/2 tsp smoked paprika

 Peel the skin off the rutabaga and trim into fries about 4-inches long by about 1/2-inch wide.

-Bake for about 20-25 minutes, tossing after 10 minutes or so, so that they bake even.
+Bake for about 20-25 minutes, tossing after 10 minutes or so so that they bake evenly.

 Prior to baking, arrange rutabaga on the tray so they are not touching each other and have air space between them, air circulating allows them to crisp up better in the oven.
 Once baked, sprinkle a little Himalayan Pink salt on top.
 Serve with some sauce of your choice.